 It's the rare couple that doesn't run into a few bumps in the road.
 If you recognize ahead of time, though, what those relationship problems might be, you'll have a much better chance of getting past them.

-Marriage and family therapist Mitch Temple, author of The Marriage Turnaround, says that in spite of the fact that every relationship has its ups and downs, successful couples have learned how to manage them and keep their love life going.
-They gain success in marriage by hanging in there, tackling problems, and learning how to maneuver through the complex issues of everyday life.
+Even though every relationship has its ups and downs, successful couples have learned how to manage the bumps and keep their love life going, says marriage and family therapist Mitch Temple, author of The Marriage Turnaround.
+They hang in there, tackle problems, and learn how to work through the complex issues of everyday life.
 Many do this by reading self-help books and articles, attending seminars, going to counseling, observing other successful couples, or simply using trial and error.

-All relationship problems stem from poor communication skills, according to Elaine Fantle Shimberg, author of Blending Families.
+All relationship problems stem from poor communication, according to Elaine Fantle Shimberg, author of Blending Families.
 "You can't communicate while you're checking your BlackBerry, watching TV, or flipping through the sports section," she says.

 Make an actual appointment with each other, Shimberg says.
 If you live together, put the cell phones on vibrate, put the kids to bed, and let voicemail pick up your calls.